DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 One method we have made rather liberal use of here is the `GetComponent` method.
 For what we are doing this will be just fine, but is good for us to know that this method is heavy.\
 What we mean by that is simply that it takes a lot of processing power compared to something like adding.

-At this point you are unlikely to be noticing any preformance issues but as a game grows, using `GetComponent` can start to wear down on it.\
+At this point you are unlikely to be noticing any performance issues but as a game grows, using `GetComponent` can start to wear down on it.\
 Let's improve our script to be more stream lined.

 To start we will look at our code.